Asymptotic analysis of the finite predictor for fractional Gaussian noise: Proof of Theorem

 For our purposes, it will be convenient to use a solution to \eqref{C1}, antisymmetric around $\frac 1 2$, i.e., such that $u(x)=-u(1-x)$.
 Since $u_0$ is symmetric and $u_1$ is antisymmetric, such solution is unique, corresponding to $c=0$, i.e. $u(x)= u_1(x)$.

-\subsection{The solution to \eqref{q1p1}}
+\subsection{The solution to \eqref{q1p1}.}

-In this subsection we consider the equation
+In this subsection, we consider the equation

 For $\alpha := 2d$, this is the first equation in \eqref{q1p1}.
-We will express its unique solution in an appropriate function class by means of the solution to \eqref{C1}.
-Then we will be able to study its properties using the explicit formula \eqref{g1}.
+As discussed above, cf. \eqref{qneq}, this equation has the unique solution such that $q(\cdot)-1\in L^2(\Real_+)$.
+We will express this solution in terms of the solution to \eqref{C1} and, thus, will be able to study its properties using the explicit formula \eqref{g1}.

-The construction essentially follows the same approach that we applied to the prediction problem.
+The construction essentially follows the same approach that we applied to the prediction problem in this paper.
 We will argue that the Laplace transform of the solution to \eqref{C1} solves a specific Hilbert boundary value problem.
 We will then show that this problem has a unique solution and relate it to the unique solution of \eqref{qalpha}.
 Finally, we will use this relation to derive the exact value of the constant in question.